Sponsor

 Ceramic technology was adopted by hunter-gatherers of the Paleo-Inuit Norton tradition in the Western Arctic between 2800 and 2500 years B.P., corresponding with an increase in the use of aquatic resources.
 Pottery production and use continued until approximately 1,500 BP, and resumed during the Neo-Inuit Birnirk and Thule periods, approximately 1,350 years BP.
 The technical characteristics of Norton and Thule ceramics suggest they performed differently when used for cooking, with Norton ceramics best suited for cooking using direct or suspended heat, and Thule ceramics best suited for indirect heat.
 Prior experimental archaeological research has focused on Thule ceramics, with limited investigation into the characteristics and performance of Norton ceramics.

-My analysis of Norton and Thule ceramic assemblages revealed significant temporal and regional patterns in the shape and composition of vessels, particularly in temper type and decoration.
-Phase 1 of my experimental work identified differences in strength and porosity of test tiles with specific temper and surface treatment.
+Analysis of Norton and Thule ceramic assemblages revealed significant temporal and regional patterns in the shape and composition of vessels, particularly in temper type and decoration.
+Phase 1 identified differences in strength and porosity of test tiles with specific temper and surface treatment.
 The experimental heating trials showed that there are significant differences in performance, measured in minutes for water to reach a boil, between vessels used for the three heating methods, with indirect (stone boiling) heating being the most effective regardless of vessel tradition.
 The trials did not show significant differences between the performance of Norton compared to Thule vessels.
 This suggests that the distinctive characteristics of Norton and Thule pottery are not necessarily the result of specific choices made by Arctic potters to meet cooking performance needs, but by other factors, potentially including constraints related to ceramic production and economic or social factors.

 Rights